ravenrebels/rebel-explorer/README.md

 The attributes "headline" and "theme" are used for the graphical user interface.
 Config is only read once at startup, so you need to restart the app if you change config.

 ## Do changes
-Ifi you change the graphica user interface (gui folder), you can
+If you change the graphical user interface (gui folder), you can
 - run `npm run build`
 or
 - `npm run dev` this is a watcher that will listen for changes